 - Don’t over cleanse.
 Don't go overboard with your skin care routine and inquire exactly what the skin needs when you're struggling with blemishes.
 Create a daily care routine that makes your skin feel good and use this routine really consistently.
 The information that you will find here, on the website of our family business, can provide you with a good jump start Clear Balance.

 - Be gentle- handle your skin carefully.
-Removing blemishes ourselves requires a lot of sensitivity and specialist knowledge, because there is always the risk of damaging the skin and promoting scarring.
+Removing and extracting blemishes ourselves requires a lot of sensitivity and specialist knowledge, because there is always the risk of damaging the skin and promoting scarring.
 In other words, there is a lot we can do wrong.
 It is therefore better to go to a dermatologist or a trusted cosmetic professional who specializes in blemishes.
 Here skin is professionally cleansed without the risk of damaging it.
 A professional treatment also makes skin appear visibly clearer.
 A regular visit to the professional not only helps our skin, but also our self-confidence.

 - Don’t touch your face.
 We all do it unconsciously, for example when we support our head - we touch our face with our hands and fingers.
-When I was in puberty, my mother never got tired of saying to me again and again: "Fingers don't belong in the face".
+When I was in puberty, my mother never got tired of saying to me again and again: "Hands don't belong on the face".
 And for a good reason.
 If we constantly touch impure skin areas, they are unnecessarily irritated.
 This makes it difficult for skin to heal.
 In addition, fingers carry bacteria, which - especially with blemishes - have great inflammatory potential.
 Not to mention pathogens, which reach the mucous membranes of the eyes, nose and mouth via your hands and can therefore very easily gain access to the body.

 - You have to hit the sweet spot with exfoliation.
 In principle, exfoliation is a good thing - even with impure skin.
 Exfoliation is said to support the natural process of skin renewal and to remove dead skin cells, so that the skin looks purer and more radiant.
 In the case of blemished skin, inquire primarily about enzymatic or gentle AHA peels, and avoid mechanical peels.
 The difference: With enzymatic & gentle AHA peels, the dead skin cells are removed chemically and therefore very gently from the skin, with mechanical peels tiny abrasive particles are contained in the peeling.
 A mechanical peeling works by "rubbing", which means that bacteria can spread all over the face.
 With blemished skin prone to irritation and inflammation, this is of course not a good idea.
 If your blemished skin is irritated or inflamed, or if you suffer from acute acne, you should generally refrain from exfoliating.